akshatamohanty/akshatamohanty.github.io/the-lab/_posts/2021-07-22-queue-talk.md

 ---
 published: false
 title: Queue Talks
-summary: Complete tutorial for setting up a pipeline with RabbitMQ
+description: Complete tutorial for setting up a pipeline with RabbitMQ
 date: 2021-07-21
 image:
 credits:
 tags:
   - tag1
 ---

 Datapipelines require a plethora of information coming together to form a complete soup.